networkx/nx-guides/content/applications/goodwillhunting.md

     a.set_title(f"{nodes_per_layer}")
 ```

-So there they are, in all their glory: all 10 homeomorphically irreducible
+So there they are, in all their glory: all 10 homeomorphically-irreducible
-unlabeled trees with 10 nodes.
+unlabeled trees with 10 nodes!

-We'd be remiss however if we didn't also visualize these graphs nearer to how
+We'd be remiss however if we didn't also generate images closer to those seen in
-they were drawn in the Numberphile video or the film.
+the film/numberphile video.
 As we've already convinced ourselves, it's just a matter of layout!

 ```{code-cell}